adriandersen/obsidian-fuzzytag/README.md

 # Fuzzytag

-Strongly based on tge Frontmatter Tag Suggest plugin https://github.com/jmilldotdev/obsidian-frontmatter-tag-suggest
+Based on the Frontmatter Tag Suggest plugin https://github.com/jmilldotdev/obsidian-frontmatter-tag-suggest

 This plugin has been made because fuzzy search would change the functionality of the original plugin, which might not be desired by everyone.